If you think you have an Aspire student loan but aren’t quite sure, you aren’t alone.

 - Your monthly payment is at least 20% of your total monthly income.

 - You’ve lost your job or are experiencing a temporary financial difficulty.

 - You live in an area experiencing an emergency.

 - You’re serving in the National Guard or Americorps.

 - You’re completing a medical or dental residency.

-Aspire Servicing Center participates in programs that help soldiers with their student loans.
+While not offering military student loan forgiveness per se, Aspire Servicing Center does participate in programs that help soldiers with student debt.

-Under the Servicemembers Civil Relief Act, for example, the maximum interest rate you can be charged is 6.00%.
+Under the Servicemembers Civil Relief Act (SCRA), for example, the maximum interest rate you can be charged is 6.00%.

-And under the Armed Forces Interest Reduction Program, you could have interest on your private student loans reduced to 0% for up to 24 months.
-To qualify, you must be on active duty, have a non-defaulted private student loan, and be deployed before June 30, 2019.
+And, under the Armed Forces Interest Reduction Program, you could have interest on your private student loans reduced to 0.00% for up to 24 months.
+To qualify, you must be on active duty, have a non-defaulted private student loan and be deployed before June 30, 2021.

-If you need to call the Aspire Servicing Center, check out the following chart to see which number fits your needs.
+If you need to call the Aspire Servicing Center, see which Aspire loans phone number fits your needs.